Samsung Galaxy S III: Chipsets

 The S III comes in two distinct variations that differ primarily in the internal hardware.
 The international S III version has Samsung's Exynos 4 Quad system on a chip (SoC) containing a 1.4 GHz quad-core ARM Cortex-A9 central processing unit (CPU) and an ARM Mali-400 MP graphics processing unit (GPU).
 According to Samsung, the Exynos 4 Quad doubles the performance of the Exynos 4 Dual used on the S II, while using 20 percent less power.
 Samsung had also released several 4G LTE versions—4G facilitates higher-speed mobile connection compared to 3G—in selected countries to exploit the corresponding communications infrastructures that exist in those markets.
 Most of these versions use Qualcomm's Snapdragon S4 SoC featuring a dual-core 1.5 GHz Krait CPU and an Adreno 225 GPU.
 The South Korean and Australian versions are a hybrid of the international and 4G-capable versions.

 Sensors

-Like the predecessor, the S3 is equipped with an accelerometer, gyroscope, front-facing proximity sensor and a digital compass sensor.
+Like its predecessor, the S3 is equipped with an accelerometer, gyroscope, front-facing proximity sensor, and a digital compass sensor.

 However, the Galaxy S3 is the first Samsung flagship phone to be equipped with a barometer sensor.